-A trust name identifies a trust to its trustees, which are the people who manage the account, and its beneficiaries.
-While a trust name can be changed at any time, it is helpful to select a name that is short and easy to write.
-The trust name you select will appear on all trust documents and on any bank account established in the name of the trust.
-When selecting a trust name, you may consider a number of factors.
+Trusts are an important part of estate planning because they give you some control over how your assets will be distributed once you're gone.
+When you establish a trust, you are expected to provide a formal name that will identify the trust to its trustees, who are the people who manage the account, and its beneficiaries.
+While a trust name can be changed at any time, many experts recommend trust names that are short and easy to write.
+In addition to appearing on all trust documents, you will need to use the trust name you select on assets like bank accounts that will be established in the name of the trust and on existing assets that will be transferred into it.
+When selecting a trust name, you should consider a number of factors.

-Consider the aspects that make a trust name practical.
+Before you finalize on a trust name, consider the practical aspects of your choice.
 Because it is necessary to re-title property in the name of the trust, choose a trust name that can conveniently appear on checks, titled deeds and bank accounts.
 For example, “Hernandez Trust” is less cumbersome than “The Robert V. and Patricia S. Hernandez Living Trust Fund.”

 Review paperwork, such as the trust deed, Agreement for Sale and Purchase (which allows you to re-title assets) and Deed of Acknowledgment of Debt (which allows you to loan your trust money).
 The correct trust name must appear on all documents.